 Don’t skip from an H1 to an H6.
 There is a reason they are numbered.

 An H1 heading is the most important, and subsequent headings are each less important than the previous.
-On a styled website, there may be no way to visually distinguish these headings, but search engines, feed readers, screen readers, and users with stylesheets disabled don’t read your pages the same way.
+On a styled website, there may be no way to visually distinguish these headings, but search engines, feed readers, screen readers, and users with stylesheets disabled don’t read pages the same way.

 2. Be Consistent